Sealed AI Governance Runtime

 - block out-of-policy actions by default

-- create an immutable, tenant-controlled record of every governed attempt.
+- create an append-only, tenant-controlled record with integrity controls for every governed attempt.

 4. Non-Negotiable Guarantees